-Indeed, Anderson looks up to her mother, Amy Chanta, as a model of genuine kindness.
+Indeed, Anderson looks up to her late mother, Amy Chanta, as a model of genuine kindness.
 For example, Chanta, who founded popular institution chain Chat Thai, is even known to check in on former staff.

 "It goes beyond social responsibilities, the people who are in your world become your family.
 That mindset becomes fostered in our staff, and then they become amazing managers.
 And they pass on that generosity to the people who look up to them and who are working under them."

 Love the story?
 Follow the author here: Instagram @s.seraphina.